Apollo 11 at 50: A Salute to the Moon Landing

 July 10, 2019

-Nearly a half century ago, Houstonians joined millions across the world, including St. Pius VI, in witnessing a landmark event: the Apollo 11 moon landing.
+Half century ago, Houstonians joined millions across the world, including St. Paul VI, in witnessing a landmark event: the Apollo 11 moon landing.

 That legendary day, July 20, 1969, would change Houston, and the world beyond.